Amarnath-Naik/Amarnath-Naik/README.md

 <--👋 Hi, I’m @Amarnath-Naik -->
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Development
 - 🌱 I’m currently learning DSA, Python, PowerBI and SQL
 - 💞️ I’m looking to collaborate on Data Science Projects...
 - 📫 How to reach me amarnathnaik77@gmail.com